ALapinskas/assetsm/README.md

 # How to use

-1. Create a class instance
+1. Import and create a class instance

+import { AssetsManager } from "dist/assetsm.js"

 const assets = new AssetsManager()